Specifications used in advertising for thermal imaging need to be understood.

 The real benefit of thermal imaging over other forms of night vision is that you need NO light at all, visible or infrared, and at the same time it is possible to see objects that are hidden in shadows or partially obscured by foliage.

-As just a point of interest, thermal will normally have "white hot" and "black hot" options, white hot is great for scanning for a target, but once an object of interest is located, changing to black hot tends to sharpen the image outline.
+As just a point of interest, thermal will have "white hot" and "black hot" options, white hot is great for scanning for a target, but once an object of interest is located, changing to black hot tends to sharpen the image outline.
+High end commercial and professional makes will change the reticle "colour" according to the white hot / black hot polarity. e.g. black reticle on a white hot target and a white reticle on a black hot one.

 Be aware that thermal imaging rifle sights cannot be exported from the United States of America without a US Government permit due to ITAR regulations.
 Those that carry an American brand name and are available in Australia for general purchase will be re-branded Chinese, or similar, manufactured items.